How to Standardize Project Documentation on SharePoint

 Having the right project documentation and an easy way to manage these documents is essential to remote project management.

-In this article, I’ll explain how to standardize and manage project documents using using project site in SharePoint Server or integrated with Power Apps using SharePoint Online.
+This article explains how to standardize and manage project documents using a project site in SharePoint Server or SharePoint Online with Power Apps.
+It also outlines steps to create, manage, and track documents in a SharePoint document library.

 What is Project Documentation?

 The project manager is the main communication channel in a project, especially when working remotely.
+Stakeholders, team members, vendors – everyone wants to talk to you!

 • A single, accurate record of project work and deliverables.